 And if you’re in super-designer mode, maybe a few of these, too:

-Head to the Overlays tab (butterfly icon), select a category, click your shape, and manipulate.
+Head to the Graphics tab (butterfly icon), select a category, click your shape, and manipulate.
 You’ll find excellent line options in the Geometric, Arrows, and Dashed and Lined categories.

 Prepare sections of varying shapes and sizes, leaving a hefty header for the name and dividing the rest of the canvas into spots for the other stats.

-Tip: To make your lines supa fast, right-click on an overlay, then click Duplicate Overlay.
+Tip: To make your lines supa fast, right-click on a graphic, then click Duplicate Graphic.
 Presto!
 Now you have an exact copy of the line you just made.

 Step 3: Type some stuff